ramoures/PHP-Phone-Book/readme.md

 + Sorting and pagination of items.
 + Client and server side **captcha** for sign in form.
 + [Bootstrap](https://getbootstrap.com/) and [jQuery](https://jquery.com/).
-+ Setup system.
-(Setup files will be deleted after setup.)
 ___
 ### HELP
 #### Add new language